 When will the construction begin?

-Construction will not begin until LIPA makes its decision on the proposal and Project Licensing is complete in early 2015.
+Construction will not begin until LIPA makes its decision on the proposal and Project Licensing is complete.